 WASHINGTON, D.C. — The House passed legislation this week intended to help the environment by phasing out the use of coolants and promoting the development of renewable energy.

 H.R.
-4447, dubbed the Clean Economy Jobs and Innovation Act, passed by a vote of 220 to 185 on Sept.
-24. Local Democratic Reps.
+4447, dubbed the Clean Economy Jobs and Innovation Act, passed by a vote of 220 to 185 on Thursday.
+Democratic Reps.
 Zoe Lofgren of San Jose and Anna Eshoo of Palo Alto both voted in favor of the bill.

 “It’s no secret that we’ve been seeing increasingly devastating wildfires and disruptive power outages in California that impact millions of families,” Lofgren said.
 “I’m pleased that the House, under the leadership of Speaker (Nancy) Pelosi, rightfully advanced a package of bipartisan bills to address these issues while importantly modernizing America’s energy infrastructure and investing in a clean energy future for all communities.”